dhane104/delta-demo/README.md

 # delta-demo
-This is demo for git and github class
+This is demo for git and github class.

+# teacher
+dhane sha
+# student
+ram

+# college
+kathmandu model college